 This bankruptcy is for wage-earners, i.e. people who can make minimum monthly payments towards a merged debt.
 A number of options are available to filers under this chapter including the ability to retain their personal property and assets up to a certain amount while making monthly payments towards the debt.
 This chapter also helps prevent foreclosure on the property.
 As with chapter 7, chapter 13 also helps in the discharge of unsecured debts, albeit, unlike chapter 7, in this case, the discharge occurs after the completion of the payments as per the repayment plan.

 No matter what our personal financial condition be, it is important to take stock and get control over your finances, before they spiral out of hand.
-Consult an expert to deal with your debt related issues and get a financial empowerment session.
+Consult a bankruptcy lawyer to deal with your debt related issues and get a financial empowerment session.